AvaterClasher/mextron/docs/pages/about/page.md

 author: Soumyadip Moni
 author_link: https://github.com/AvaterClasher
 date_published: 23 November, 2023
-footnote: FYI, you can use Markdown syntax in this page.
+some_data: FYI, you can use Markdown syntax in this page.
 ---

 <!-- @format -->